saespamget3125/economocfacts/README.md

-The global economy of the 19th century was characterized by the expansion of colonial empires, with European powers competing for territorial control, resources, and markets in Africa, Asia, and the Americas.
+The rise of protectionism in the 19th century, including tariffs, quotas, and trade barriers, aimed to protect domestic industries from foreign competition but also led to trade conflicts and economic tensions between nations.